FATCA, the Foreign Account Tax Compliance Act was legislated by the United States Congress in May 2010 and entered into force in July 2014.

 Other Exceptions from Reporting

-- trusts and foreign gifts reported on Form 3520 or Form 3520-A (filed by the trust);
+- Trusts and foreign gifts reported on Form 3520 or Form 3520-A (filed by the trust);

-- foreign corporations reported on Form 5471;
+- Foreign corporations reported on Form 5471;

-- passive foreign investment companies reported on Form 8621;
+- Passive foreign investment companies reported on Form 8621;

-- foreign partnerships reported on Form 8865; and
+- Foreign partnerships reported on Form 8865; and

-- registered Canadian retirement savings plans reported on Form 8891.”
+- Registered Canadian retirement savings plans reported on Form 8891.

-American investors with financial assets in certain foreign countries need to be warned that some foreign banks are refusing to comply with FATCA’s reporting requirements.
-The banks claim that the reporting requirements are a real headache and that FATCA compliance costs these foreign banks money.
-And some foreign banks are forcing US citizens to renounce their US citizenship if they wish to continue investing in that foreign country.
+Some foreign banks are forcing US citizens to renounce their US citizenship if they wish to continue investing in that foreign country.
 And the number of US citizens who have renounced their US citizenship has soared: in 2020, over 6,000 Americans renounced their US citizenship for these reasons.
 U.S. citizenship must be renounced in person at the US embassy of the country where you reside.
 Most embassies have been closed for the last year due to COVID precautions.
 The US government has expressed concern that once all US embassies are re-opened after COVID restrictions end, there will be a further surge in the number of Americans renouncing their US citizenship.
-The fee to renounce US citizenship has been increased to $2,400 in an attempt to shorten the long waiting list of Americans applying to renounce their citizenship.
+The fee to renounce US citizenship has been increased to $2,400 to shorten the long waiting list of Americans applying to renounce their citizenship.